dhs-gov/sentop-azure/README.md

 Note that `output` contains `result`, `bert_topics`, and `lda_topics` arrays.
 The `result`  array contains the list of corpus documents and their associated sentiment and topic values.
 The `bert_topics` array contains the list of significant keywords or phrases derived from  BERTopic while `lda_topics` contains the list of significant keywords or phrases derived from  LDA.

+## XLSX Files

+Due to the variation of XLSX tables, SENTOP places some requirements to ensure correct and complete processing.

+### SENTOP Config file

+SENTOP requires the 'SENTOP Config' sheet to be added to an XLSX file.
+This sheet contains the minimum configuration parameters needed for SENTOP to process arbitrary XLSX files.

+### Other Requirements

+For XLSX files, SENTOP requires the following:

+1. If an ID column header exists, the font color for that column header must be (Excel standard) red.
+Multiple ID columns are not permitted.
+2. For the column containing the unstructured text to be analyzed (i.e., the document column), the font color for that column header must be (Excel standard) blue.
+Multiple document columns are not permitted.
+3. Both ID column header (if it exists) and document column header must be on the same row and both must reside at the lowest-level header row (i.e., the row where each column has a header).
+4. At the lowest-level header row, no header names may be empty or null.
+5. At the lowest-level header row, no duplicate header names are permitted.